 City Council meets in regular session at 7 p.m. on the first and third Monday of every month.
-Council work sessions also take place monthly, generally on the second Monday.
-On occasion throughout the year, a Council meeting may instead be scheduled on a Tuesday or Thursday due to a federal-holiday Monday or Election Day Tuesdays.
+Council work sessions are currently not scheduled.
+On occasion, a Council meeting may instead be scheduled on a Tuesday or Thursday due to a federal holiday Monday or Election Day Tuesdays.
 Please consult the

 Council calendar for the annual schedule.

-At its first meeting held under the new Charter, on April 16, 1956, Council formally adopted rules of procedure, which have, from time to time, been amended by resolution.
+At its first meeting held under the new Charter, on April 16, 1956, Council formally adopted rules of procedure.
+These rules have, from time to time, been amended by resolution.
 The

-The mayor is elected on a partisan ballot every even year.
-The mayor is the presiding officer of the City Council and appoints all Council committee members and members of many boards and commissions, with the approval of City Council.
+The mayor is elected on a partisan ballot every four years concurrent with the Gubernatorial election.
+The mayor is the presiding officer of the City Council.
+The mayor appoints all Council committee members and members of many boards and commissions, with the approval of City Council.

 The City Council consists of the mayor and 10 Council members, two from each of

 Ann Arbor's five wards.
-One half of City Council is elected in annual partisan elections.
-Members serve two-year terms.
+One half of City Council is elected every two years, concurrent with the State General Election, in partisan elections.

-Contact your Council members using the individual email address links below.
-Alternatively, the preferred phone number for each member is also listed.
+Contact your Council members using the email address links below.
+The preferred phone number for each member is also listed.
 All Council members and the mayor also receive written correspondence at: City of Ann Arbor, Attn: City Council, P.O.
 Box 8647, Ann Arbor, MI 48107.

-To email the mayor and all members of Council, use this link: EMail Mayor and Council.
-When emailing Mayor and/or Council members, please include your telephone number and address to facilitate an appropriate response.
+To email the mayor and all members of Council, use this link: Email Mayor and Council.
+When emailing Mayor and/or Council members, please include your telephone number and address so that they may send you a response.

 View election Information.